beldenge/Zenith/zenith-inference/README.md

-genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use. genetic-algorithm.crossover.implementation | EqualOpportunityGeneCrossoverAlgorithm | The class name of the CrossoverAlgorithm implementation to use. genetic-algorithm.crossover.max-attempts | 500 | The maximum number of crossover attempts if the crossover results in an identical Chromosome as one of its parents. genetic-algorithm.mutation.implementation | StandardMutationAlgorithm | The class name of the MutationAlgorithm implementation to use. genetic-algorithm.mutation.rate | 0.001 | The rate of mutation, calculated per individual. genetic-algorithm.mutation.max-per-individual | 5 | The maximum number of unique Genes to be mutated by MutationAlgorithms which can mutate more than one Gene per individual. genetic-algorithm.mutation.max-attempts | 500 | The maximum number of mutation attempts if the mutation results in an identical Gene as the one being replaced. genetic-algorithm.mutation.count.factor | 0.1 | Used by MutationAlgorithm implementations which can mutate more than one Gene per individual.
-Used as a sort of backoff multiplier in determining the number of mutations to use. genetic-algorithm.selection.implementation | RouletteSelector | The class name of the Selector implementation to use. genetic-algorithm.selection.tournament.accuracy | 0.9 | Used by the TournamentSelector only. genetic-algorithm.fitness.implementation | ${decipherment.evaluator.plaintext} | It should be an implementation of PlaintextEvaluator, and it gets injected into PlaintextEvaluatorWrappingFitnessEvaluator.
+genetic-algorithm.elitism | 0 | The number of top individuals to carry over to the next generation, excluding from crossover and mutation. genetic-algorithm.breeder.implementation | ProbabilisticCipherKeyBreeder | The class name of the Breeder implementation to use. genetic-algorithm.crossover.implementation | EqualOpportunityGeneCrossoverAlgorithm | The class name of the CrossoverAlgorithm implementation to use. genetic-algorithm.mutation.implementation | StandardMutationAlgorithm | The class name of the MutationAlgorithm implementation to use. genetic-algorithm.mutation.rate | 0.001 | The rate of mutation, calculated per individual. genetic-algorithm.mutation.max-per-individual | 5 | The maximum number of unique Genes to be mutated by MutationAlgorithms which can mutate more than one Gene per individual. genetic-algorithm.selection.implementation | RouletteSelector | The class name of the Selector implementation to use. genetic-algorithm.selection.tournament.accuracy | 0.9 | Used by the TournamentSelector only. genetic-algorithm.fitness.implementation | ${decipherment.evaluator.plaintext} | It should be an implementation of PlaintextEvaluator, and it gets injected into PlaintextEvaluatorWrappingFitnessEvaluator.